tragisch/WeightedNetwork/README.md

-For this we can get a topological_sort, so that all edges have same direction. **Note**: `Graphviz` sort the edges already in its render algoritm.
+For this we can get a topological_sort, so that all edges have same direction. **Note**: `Graphviz` sort the edges already in its render algorithm.

 ```julia